|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Daily Technical Indicators: [See HST daily technical indicators chart] Daily Williams' Percentage Range is strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with strongly overbought daily overbought Williams' Percentage Range.
-During the last week, daily MACD line has moved above its signal line.
-Such crossover is considered a bullish signal.
-During the last week, the price has risen above the Parabolic SAR (stop and reversal).
-A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
+Daily Technical Indicators: [See HST daily technical indicators chart] Daily technical indicators are neutral.
+During the last week, daily Lane's Stochastic main line (%K) has declined below the overbought signal line (%D).
+Such crossover is considered a bearish signal.
+During the last week, daily MACD line has moved below its signal line.
+Such crossover is considered a bearish signal.
+During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
+A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-The price has closed on Friday above the upper Bollinger Band.
-It is considered a bullish signal.
-The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
-The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
-Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |